David Hudson (musician): Life and career

-October 2014 Hudson gave a TEDx talk titled "Have Didge will Travel" at TEDxJCUCairns.
+In October 2014 Hudson gave a TEDx talk titled "Have Didge will Travel" at TEDxJCUCairns.
 Hudson's talk explains how a boy once classified by the Government as fauna, grew up and is now able to spread a positive message about Aboriginal culture, especially through his passion for the didgeridoo.

-Hudson worked on the film The Island of Dr. Moreau and played the Bisonman.
-He worked with Marlon Brando, Val Kilmer, David Thewlis, Neil Young, and Temuera Morrison.

 Hudson continues to undertake motivational speaking, cultural workshops, original paintings and making customised didgeridoos.

 In April 2018 Hudson performed at the official opening of the Sir John Monash Centre at Villers-Bretonneux in France.
 He presented the didgeridoo he had made for the occasion to Prime Minister Turnbull for inclusion in the museum.